-Have worked for Fortune 1000 and multiple small businesses.
-Founded and sold three companies in diverse markets; AutoCAD dealership in SoCal, critical delivery trucking business in Reno, NV, and a unified communications software publisher out of D.C.
-Currently working on a drone business, four eCommerce stores, text messaging business, and providing residential mortgages.
+Have worked for Fortune 1000 and founded multiple small businesses.
+Sold three companies in diverse markets; AutoCAD dealership in SoCal, critical delivery trucking business in Reno, NV, and a unified communications software publisher out of D.C.
+Currently working on a drone business, four eCommerce stores, text messaging business, and high-level software engineering.
 Can also provide pro-level road race coaching (automotive), have built multiple high-performance race cars, have drone expertise, and am highly proficient in Windows computer usage (apps, networking).

 I know what you mean about freelance websites.
 It's challenging to find creative people for low compensation.